andismith/dev-tool-secrets/secret/general-learn-the-keyboard-shortcuts.md

 <p class="chrome">Chrome's keyboard shortcuts are listed in the settings menu, found by clicking the cog icon on the bottom right of the page.
 Pressing "Cmd" ⌘, Shift and / on Chrome will bring up the keyboard shortcuts list and also doubles up as a quick way to navigate to settings.</p>

 <p class="internet-explorer">Internet Explorer's keyboard shortcuts are <a href="http://msdn.microsoft.com/en-us/library/dd565630(v=vs.85).aspx">available online</a>.</p>

+<p class="firefox">The shortcuts of the Firefox Developer tools are <a href="https://developer.mozilla.org/en-US/docs/Tools/Keyboard_shortcuts">listed on MDN</a>.

 <p class="opera">Opera's keyboard shortcuts are also found in the settings menu, found by clicking the cog icon on the right side of the docking bar.</p>